EN-IH-WDPT-JUN21/vivi-chaudiem_midterm_project/README.md

 ## Functionality
 ### Admin account
-Some functionalities only for users having the role "Admin".
+Some functionalities only work for users having the role "Admin".
 A default admin user is created when running the application.
 The login data are<br>
 - username: admin
 - password: admin123

 Admins can create new accounts, access them and modify their balance.
 ### Create an account
-There are three types of account that can be created: Savings, credit card and checking account.
+There are three types of accounts that can be created: Savings, credit card and checking account.
 Moreover, admins can also integrate third-party accounts.

 #### Create an account holder